FrancescoMangia/cassa-docs/mdbook-src/src/policies/examples/yield-underperformance.md

 # Example: Yield Underperformance Policy

-In this example policy, Insurance Token holders are owed a claim after settlement proportional to a DeFi protocol's yield underperformance below a certain threshold throughout the duration of the policy.
+In this example policy, Insurance Token holders are owed a claim after settlement proportional to a DeFi protocol's yield underperformance beyond a certain threshold throughout the duration of the policy.
 - If the overall yield is at or over the threshold, the insurance payout is 0.
 - If the overall yield is 0%, the insurance payout is 100% of the assets underwriting the policy.
 - If the overall yield is greater than 0%, but under the threshold, the payout is `1 - yield / threshold`.